MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-urlunescapea.md

 Type: <b>DWORD*</b>

 The number of characters in the buffer pointed to by <i>pszUnescaped</i>.
 On entry, the value <i>pcchUnescaped</i> points to is set to the size of the buffer.
-If the function returns a success code, the value that <i>pcchUnescaped</i> points to is set to the number of characters written to that buffer, not counting the terminating <b>NULL</b> character.
+If the function returns a success code and the <b>URL_UNESCAPE_INPLACE</b> flag is not set, the value that <i>pcchUnescaped</i> points to is set to the number of characters written to that buffer, not counting the terminating <b>NULL</b> character.
 If an E_POINTER error code is returned, the buffer was too small, and the value to which <i>pcchUnescaped</i> points is set to the required number of characters that the buffer must be able to contain.
 If any other errors are returned, the value to which <i>pcchUnescaped</i> points is undefined.

 ### -param dwFlags